Ayokanmi-Adejola/Tic-Tac-Toe/README.md

 Then open `tic-tac-toe.html` in your browser.

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🙏 Credits

-- Developed by AYOKANMI ADEJOLA
 - Icons from [Font Awesome](https://fontawesome.com/)
 - Inspired by classic Tic Tac Toe games